igorsantos07/yii-whoops/README.md

 Yii Error Handler with Whoops
 =============================

-Integrates the Whoops library into Yii 1.1.
+Integrates the Whoops library into Yii 1.1 and enables further error processing.

-Instead of depending on an action to display error stuff, this error handler calls directly Whoops methods to handle the problems for you.
-They automatically outputs the error page, so you don't need to have an action only for that.
+Current `CErrorHandler` behaviour is to use internal error views to display development problems, such as the `error` and `exception` views.
+If you're not in debug mode, it will simply call the vanilla error action and display less stuff in the screen so your users don't get ugly errors.

-However, I do recomend you to set the default errorHandler in production servers, since you probably don't want to show users *useful debug information*, right? ;)
+This new implementation allows you to - if needed - include a last, global error handler before displaying error messages.
+The `errorAction` is called and, if it can't handle the issue, we take the stage and decide what to do with the error - if you're debugging the application we will give you a really, really nice error page that will help you finding what's wrong :)

 Usage